andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-04-enhancing-targeting-accuracy.md

 We will build a model that looks to accurately predict *signup_flag*, based upon the customer metrics listed above.

-If that can be achieved, we can use this model to predict signup & signup probability for future campaigns.
+If that can be achieved, we can use this model to predict signup and signup probability for future campaigns.
 This information can be used to target those more likely to sign-up, reducing marketing costs and thus increasing ROI.

 As we are predicting a binary output, we tested three classification modelling approaches, namely: